alexfish/stylize/README.md

 ## Why does NSAttributedString need a wrapper?

-Styling strings with NSAttributedString requires a lot of painful and ugly boiler plate code, for example changing the color of a string and underlining it requires:
+Styling strings with NSAttributedString requires a lot of painful and ugly boiler plate code, for example changing the color of a subsstring and underlining it requires:

 ```
-let string = NSAttributedString(string: "Hello", attributes: [NSForegroundColorAttributeName: UIColor.redColor(), NSUnderlineStyleAttributeName: NSUnderlineStyle.StyleSingle])
+let string = NSMutableAttributedString(string: "Hello")
+string.addAttribute(NSForegroundColorAttributeName, value: UIColor.redColor(), range: NSMakeRange(0, 5))
+string.addAttribute(NSUnderlineStyleAttributeName, value: NSUnderlineStyle.StyleSingle.rawValue, range: NSMakeRange(0, string.length))
 ```

 Ouch!